otto-wagner/github-observer/conf/README.md

 ## webhook
 The webhook configuration in the `webhook.json` file.
-- `hook.payloadUrl`: The endpoint of the webhook.
+- `webhooks.payloadUrl`: The endpoint of the webhook.
 Currently, only `listen/workflow` and `listen/pullrequest`, `listen/pullrequest/review` are supported.
-- `hook.contentType`: The content type of the webhook.
+- `webhooks.contentType`: The content type of the webhook.
 Currently, only `json` is supported.
-- `hook.secret`: The secret of the webhook.
+- `webhooks.secret`: The secret of the webhook.
-- `hook.insecureSsl`: The status of the SSL (1 = insecure, 0 = secure).
+- `webhooks.insecureSsl`: The status of the SSL (1 = insecure, 0 = secure).
-- `hook.events`: The events that should be listened to.
+- `webhooks.events`: The events that should be listened to.
 Currently, only the following events are supported:
     - `workflow_run`
     - `pull_request`
     - `pull_request_review`
-- `repository.owner`: The owner of the repository.
+- `repositories.owner`: The owner of the repository.
-- `repository.name`: The name of the repository.
+- `repositories.name`: The name of the repository.